microsoft/LightGBM/CONTRIBUTING.md

 LightGBM has been developed and used by many active community members.
 Your help is very valuable to make it better for everyone.

-- Check for [Roadmap](https://github.com/microsoft/LightGBM/projects/1) and look for [issues with tag "help wanted"](https://github.com/microsoft/LightGBM/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and submit pull requests to address them.
-If you need development guideline, you can check the [Development-Guide](https://github.com/microsoft/LightGBM/blob/master/docs/Development-Guide.rst) or directly ask us in Issues/Pull Requests.
+- Check for the [Roadmap](https://github.com/microsoft/LightGBM/projects/1) and the [Feature Requests Hub](https://github.com/microsoft/LightGBM/issues/2302), and submit pull requests to address chosen issue.
+If you need development guideline, you can check the [Development Guide](https://github.com/microsoft/LightGBM/blob/master/docs/Development-Guide.rst) or directly ask us in Issues/Pull Requests.
 - Contribute to the [tests](https://github.com/microsoft/LightGBM/tree/master/tests) to make it more reliable.
 - Contribute to the [documentation](https://github.com/microsoft/LightGBM/tree/master/docs) to make it clearer for everyone.
 - Contribute to the [examples](https://github.com/microsoft/LightGBM/tree/master/examples) to share your experience with other users.